Mean field conditions for coalescing random walks: Meeting times of multiple random walks

-\begin{proposition} For any $\lambda\in M_1(\bV)$ and $T\geq 0$ \end{proposition} \begin{proof}Let $(X_t)_t$ be a single realization of $Q$.
-One may imagine that the trajectory of $(X_t)_{t\geq 0}$ is sampled as follows.
+\end{proposition} \begin{pf}Let $(X_t)_t$ be a single realization of $Q$.
+One may imagine that the trajectory of $(X_t)_{t\geq0}$ is sampled as follows.
 First, let $\sP$ be a Poisson process with intensity $q_{\max}$ independent from the initial state $X_0$.
-At each time $t\in\sP$, one updates the value of $X_t$ as follows: if $X_s=x$ for $s$ immediately before $t$, one sets:
+At each time $t\in\sP$, one updates the value of $X_t$ as follows: if $X_s=x$ for $s$ immediately before $t$, one sets

 and $X_t=x$ with the remaining probability.
 This implies that, at the points of the Poisson process, $X_t$ is updated as in the discrete-time Markov chain with matrix $P=(I + Q/q_{\max})$, and it is easy to see that $\pi$ is stationary for this chain.